maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2020.rst

 ==================

-There have been many additions, bugfixes and improvements, perhaps best illustrated by this screenshot of a Nokia N900 of a developer running Maemo
+There have been many additions, bugfixes and improvements, perhaps best illustrated by this screenshot of a developer's Nokia N900 running Maemo
 Leste:

 .. image:: /images/leste-swstate.png